Q: What does “single stream” recycling mean?

 - laser, ink, and toner cartridges and cell phones

-Q: I heard LSC has a “re-use room” for supplies.
+Q: I heard LSC has a re-use system for office supplies.
 Is that for anyone?

-A: Any LSC employee may use the room to drop off or pick-up office supplies.
-This room is only for supplies purchased with LSC funding (not items from home).
-The room is located in W1834, all you have to do is write down what you take.
+A: Any LSC employee may drop off or pick-up office supplies.
+This cabinet is only for supplies purchased with LSC funding (not items from home).
+The cabinet is located in the Copy Center, all you have to do is write down what you take.
 This information is used to track how much money we’re saving.
-In 2 years, the room has saved the college over $3,000 in what would be new supply purchases!
+In 3 years, the room has saved the college over $6,000 in what would be new supply purchases!

 Q: I have some old electronics at home that I’d like to get rid of.
 Can LSC get rid of them for me?

 A: No. Well, not always.
-LSC does sponsor a bi-annual community ELECTRONICS and APPLIANCE recycling collection day with 5R Processors right here on our campus.
+LSC does periodically sponsor community ELECTRONICS and APPLIANCE recycling collection day with 5R Processors right here on our campus.
 Past events have collected and responsibly disposed of almost 7,000 pounds of electronic waste for FREE.
-Please note, there will NOT be an event in 2013.
+Please note, there will NOT be an event in 2014.

 Q: Can I recycle batteries here?